 Social media has brought to the front a new idea which merges the difference between person and the brands making it hard to tell whether it’s a brand or a person you are communicating with.
-What’s important is that companies focus on how they can deeply connect with communicate with their community with one-to-one conversations.
-It’s necessary to make your followers know that you are listening to their praise, comments and feedback.
-Philz Coffee is a national chain is a reliable source on twitter which quickly answers questions which makes a person feel that his voice is heard.
+What’s important is that companies focus on how they can deeply connect with communicating with their community through one-to-one conversations.
+It’s necessary to make your followers know that you are listening to their praise, comments, and feedback.
+Philz Coffee is a national chain that is a reliable source on Twitter that quickly answers questions which makes a person feel that his voice is heard.

 With increasing popularity of real time and online reviews, companies need to be as transparent as possible revealing most and hiding least of their information.
 Both negative and positive comments need to be acknowledged and treated equally.
 Openly welcome criticism from your followers and let them get in touch offline as it is much better than an unchecked response.
 By keeping yourself open to your followers, you’ll gain their trust.
 One such brand was Nasty Gal who, under bankruptcy, understood that their followers were upset, and they took the approach of being considerate of their customers perspective.

 Apart from the brand leading its area of expertise, it should also become an expert on the people who follow it.
-Community managers who are professional will tell its followers the way to interact with the brand when called for action.
-This could include the hashtag that can be used for re posting, how to build a better content calendar which is user generated based on content reflecting the fans view.
-Taking an example, Urban outfitters have efficiently communicated to its followers using the hashtag #UOonU.
+Community managers who are professional will tell their followers the way to interact with the brand when called for action.
+This could include the hashtag that can be used for re posting, how to build a better content calendar that is user-generated based on content reflecting the fans view.
+Taking an example, Urban outfitters have efficiently communicated to their followers using the hashtag #UOonU.

 Today, it is important to act humanly because brands have become more like humans.
 Just publishing posts and waiting for response is not enough so seeking out conversations is a must like joining chats like twitter chats or engage with followers with relevant content.
 Some brands have taken these steps like Hilton suggests (blog by Hilton) converses with followers and shares travel suggestions with people.